-- How to Use Data to Improve Non-Degree Workforce Programs: Forthcoming in early 2023, this brief outlines data collection and data-driven continuous improvement strategies colleges should use to iterate programs regularly.
+- How to Use Data to Improve Non-Degree Workforce Programs: This brief outlines data collection and data-driven continuous improvement strategies colleges should use to iterate programs regularly.

 Community college leaders bring decades of expertise to their work, drawing from lived experiences and national best practices.
 We hope that this collection of briefs will help these leaders with practical examples that will inspire both institutional and program-level changes necessary to maximize the impact of non-degree workforce training.

 We recognize that community colleges often strive for excellence in non-degree workforce innovation despite not receiving appropriate support from policymakers.
 To address this need, we also produced a special policy brief to provide state and federal lawmakers with action items to help colleges maximize the benefits of non-degree workforce programs while mitigating the risks to students, institutions, employers, and the economy as a whole.